cr3eperall/dynisland/README.md

 touch ~/.config/dynisland/dynisland.scss
 ```

-Then edit the configs to your liking.
+Then edit the configs and scss to your liking.

 ## Building